CollierCZ/collier.cz/svelte/src/routes/articles/reusing-content-with-variables-in-mdx.svelte.md

 First, you want to create a snippet that can be shared among files.

-(Before you create such a file, you'll want to give some thought to where your snippets will live in your repo, how you'll reference them, what kind of structure/naming convention you'll want to use, and more.
+(Before you create such a file, you'll want to give some thought to where your snippets will live in your repository, how you'll reference them, what kind of structure/naming convention you'll want to use, and more.
 That depends a lot on your situation, so it's more than can be answered here.)

 For now, create a `more-than-color.mdx` file inside a `snippets` folder: